 Carrie Lawrence initially joined the Orlando Pride in 2019 as a training player.
-The University of Central Florida graduate then signed a short-term contract with the team for the 2020 NWSL Fall Series but didn’t appear.
+The University of Central Florida graduate then signed a short-term contract with the team for the 2020 NWSL Fall Series and appeared in all four matches.
 She signed her first full-season contract with the Pride in January 2021 on a one-year deal with a team option, making the 2022 NWSL season her second full year with the club.

 Lawrence was a regular starter under former coach Amanda Cromwell at the beginning of the season but suffered a rib injury that saw her miss four games.
 When she returned under Interim Head Coach Seb Hines, Lawrence was in and out of the lineup.
 However, she regained her regular starting position at the end of the year when Megan Montefusco started playing in the defensive midfield.